tomxp411/opcode-table-maker/Markdown/X16 Reference - Appendix E - 65C816 Processor.md

 .A, .X, and .Y can be 8 or 16 bits wide, based on the flag settings (see below).

-The Stack Pointer (.S) is also relocatable to any 16-bit address.
+The Stack Pointer (.S) is 16 bits wide in Native mode and 8 bits wide (and fixed to the $100-1FF range) in Emulation mode.

-.DB and .K are the bank registers, allowing programs and data to occupy separate 64K banks on properly equipped computers.
+.DB and .K are the bank registers, allowing programs and data to occupy separate 64K banks on computers with more than 64K of RAM.
+(The X16 does not use the bank registers, instead using addresses $00 and $01 for banking.)

 ## Status Flags